Background to MF&RS Marine Rescue Unit

 found to be in difficulty or distress.
 Many of the crew are in receipt of multiple Resuscitation

 Awards from the Liverpool Shipwreck and Humane Society.

 As part of its commitment to make the River Mersey a safer place, MF&RS is at the front line in terms of developing new rescue techniques and

 equipment.
 This philosophy has, in recent years, seen the introduction of equipment like the Pathfinder Rescue Sled and also the Slide Raft, a 60 man, towable rescue raft.
 The Marine Rescue Unit was the first Rescue Service in the world to use the raft on fast-flowing tidal waters.

 Boat crews are trained as Rescue Swimmers and are able to

 utilise a range of rescue equipment including rope systems.

-Approximately 2 million people live within 5 miles of its shores.
-It has been an important artery for seaborne traffic for many centuries.
-Its banks are heavily industrialised, despite this, the estuary is of international importance for its wildlife.
+Approximately two million people live within five miles of the River Mersey's shoreline.
+The river has been an important artery for seaborne traffic for many centuries.
+Its banks are heavily industrialised but, despite this, the estuary is of international importance for its wildlife.

-The MRU is committed to the core values of Merseyside Fire & Rescue Service, making a positive difference to the community, respecting the environment and providing an excellent operational response.
+The Marine Rescue Unit is committed to the core values of Merseyside Fire & Rescue Service, which are to make a positive difference to the community, respect the environment and provide an excellent operational response.